c-cube/ocaml-containers/README.md

 Assuming your are in a clone of the repository:

 1. Some dependencies are required, you'll need
-  `opam install benchmark qcheck qtest sequence`.
+  `opam install benchmark qcheck qtest iter`.
 2. run `make devel` to enable everything (including tests).
 3. make your changes, commit, push, and open a PR.
 4. use `make test` without moderation!
 It must pass before a PR